 SPREP has recently published guidelines to strengthen environmental impact assessment for Pacific Island countries and territories.

-Typically, EIAs/ESIAs for pesticide are required as part of the management process under a country’s HSNO, Conservation, Environmental Protection, Resource Management or Biosecurity Act or equivalent(s) depending where the pesticide is to be used.
-Often EIA considerations are embedded in multiple forms of legislation.
+Typically, EIAs/ESIAs for pesticide are required as part of the management process under a country’s Environmental Protection regulations depending on what type and where the pesticide is to be used.

 For example, in New Zealand many Acts require environmental impact assessments even though they might not be called EIAs.
 The purpose of the Act will dictate whatever the assessment is intended to deal with.
 However, the following Acts include some sort of EIA process, although the requirements change regularly.
 Key environmental impact assessments occur under: